sprout-uci/APEX/README.md

 After completing the steps 1-10 in [Creating a Vivado Project for VAPE]:

-1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything in openmsp430/simulation.
+1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything inside openmsp430/simulation.

 2- Now, navigate "Sources" window in Vivado.
 Search for "tb_openMSP430_fpga", and *In "Simulation Sources" tab*, right-click "tb_openMSP430_fpga.v" and set its file type as top module.